timlentse/ss-panel-rails/README.md

 If you are new to ruby or rails, `One step setup` shell script was provided to install needed dependencies.

+* Note: This script only support Centos, Ubuntu and Mac OSX.

 Open your shell and type

 ```shell

 $ curl -Ssl https://raw.githubusercontent.com/timlentse/ss-panel-rails/master/setup.sh | sh

 ```

-* Now you should check [#2](#2-create-databaseyml) and [#3](#3-config-your-application) for how to make it works.
+* Now you should check [#2](#2-create-databaseyml) and [#3](#3-config-your-application) for how to start the application.

-Go to ss-panel-rails and type `rails s`

-Open browser and visit `http://localhost:3000`

 #### 2. Create database.yml

-For security consideration, the `database.yml` was not put in version control, so we should create one.
+For security consideration, the `database.yml` was not on version control, so you should create one.
-We had provided an example file, rename it and change some important information(mysql account,password,etc)
+An example file named `database.yml.example` was provided, rename it and change some important information(eg: account,password,database)

 ```shell

 $ mv config/database.yml.example config/database.yml

 ```

 #### 3. Config your application

 * Notice:

-All private setting are stored in file `config/settings.local.yml`.
-Create a file `settings.local.yml` in directory `ss-panel-rails/config` and add the following for smtp setting
+All private settings are stored in file `config/settings.local.yml`.
+Create a file `settings.local.yml` in directory `ss-panel-rails/config` and add the following smtp settings

 ```ruby

 mailer: :mailgun # set to :smtp if you don't use mailgun
 email_sender: "noreply@example.com" # default send from